yixianOu/langchain-course/chapters/09-capstone/README.md

 ## Run the App

 * `cd` into the `/app` directory
+* execute `npm install` to install the dependencies
 * execute `npm run dev` to start the app
 * you can find the app at `http://localhost:3000`